This chapter contains the following:

 If you don't have permissions to edit your time cards, you can submit change requests.
-Use the Request Time Change task in the Time and Absences work area, or the Request Change button on Web Clock.
-To change reported absences, use the Existing Absences task.
+Use the Request Time Change task in the Time and Absences work area or the Request Change button on Web Clock.

 Reported and Calculated Time

-Time cards have both reported and calculated time.
+Time cards in Oracle Time and Labor Cloud have both reported and calculated time.

 Reported time is the time that you, as an individual, or someone acting on your behalf enters on a time card.
 Entries for reported time can have start and stop dates and times, such as July 1, 2020 8:00a and July 1, 2020 5:00p.
 Entries can also be durations, such as 8 hours, or units, such as 3 units of meal allowance.
 Time layouts linked to you by your time entry profile determine the time data that you report.

-Calculated time is generated according to your organization's time policies.
+Calculated time is the time generated by time calculation rules linked to you by your time processing profile.
 These calculation rules support your organization's time policies.
 Here are some examples:

 Your reported time is automatically allocated among cost segments, such as different departments, programs, or funds.